Kajalkeshri19/K6_Assignment/README.md

 	}
 --> Run the test by “ k6 run “filename”.js
 --> Now can see the built in and custom metrics in output.
+--> Adding some checks and Thresholds in the scripts to validate some conditions like body conatins, body size , No. Of failed request and request duration and so on.
+--> In output you can see the check sign before the metrics and checks 100%.
+--> When any checks fail you can see it in output as as message and also cross tick before the metrics.